SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 dubious sourcing from a mercenary oligarch, and (4) the general tendency to say "hooray for our side" in war, we should approach this with some considerable skepticism.

-Nevertheless, the report from Prigozhin is eye-popping: Russian turmoil could lead to a revolution on the scale of the 1917 overthrow of the czar and the initial installation of the communists.
+Nevertheless, the report from Prigozhin is eye-popping: Russian internal turmoil could lead to a revolution on the scale of the 1917 overthrow of the czar and the initial installation of the communists.